Emeritus Professor of European Social Policy

 I joined the Department in 1991 as Professor of European Social Policy and Director of the European Research Centre, after previously being Professor of French Language at Aston University.
 From 1993-97, I served as Associate Dean for Research in the School of Human and Environmental Studies/Faculty of Social Sciences and Humanities.
 I became Emeritus Professor of European Social Policy in 2008.

 My activities outside the University have involved membership of international research advisory committees, particularly in France (Agence nationale de la Recherche, British Council Franco-British Alliance Programme, Centre d’études de l’emploi, Centre national de la recherche scientifique, Comité national d’évaluation de la recherche, Réseau des Maisons des Sciences de l’Homme, Paris Think Tank: Base Recherche Action INovation Santé, BRAINS).
 I acted as expert adviser to European and other International institutions, including the Council of Europe’s Committee on Social Policy for Families and Children, the European Commission’s High Level Group of Experts on Demographic Questions, Directorate-General for Employment, Social Affairs Inclusion, and the Council of Advisors of Population Europe.
-I have also been invited to undertake consultancies for the British Council, ESRC, European Commission’s DG Research, European Science Foundation and European Universities Association.
+I have also undertaken consultancies for the British Council, ESRC, European Commission’s DG Research, European Science Foundation and European Universities Association.
 I was elected to the Board of Trustees of the Social Research Association in 2008.
-Since 2006, I have been a Visiting Fellow at the Centre for International Studies, London School of Economics, and in the same year, I became a member of the Academy of Social Sciences and have chaired the Academy’s International Advisory Group since 2011.
+Since 2006, I have been a Visiting Fellow and Senior Visiting Fellow at the Centre for International Studies, London School of Economics, and in the same year, I became a Fellow of the Academy of Social Sciences.
+I have been a member of the Academy’s Council since 20015, and have chaired its International Advisory Group since 2011.

-My most recent research interests focus on three interrelated themes: international comparative research theory, methodology and practice, and the management of international research projects; comparative analysis of social science research assessment procedures; international comparisons of public policy and institutional structures, with particular reference to European social policy, the relationship between socio-demographic change and policy responses, and the evidence base for policy.
+My research interests focus on three interrelated themes: international comparative research theory, methodology and practice, and the management of international research projects; comparative analysis of social science research assessment procedures; international comparisons of public policy and institutional structures, with particular reference to European social policy; the relationship between socio-demographic change and policy responses; and the evidence base for policy.

 These research activities have attracted external funding for international projects, publications, seminars and training workshops from the European Commission Framework Programme and Economic Social Research Council, among other funding bodies.

-Between 2010 and 2012, I served as an academic consultant based at the Centre for International Studies, London School of Economics, for an ESRC award under their Researcher Development Initiative.
+Between 2010 and 2012, I served as an academic consultant, based at the LSE Centre for International Studies, for an ESRC award under their Researcher Development Initiative.
 The project aimed to develop and deliver a programme of international social research methods training workshops across the UK and abroad.
-The workshops, which have been delivered at venues in the UK and France, were designed to meet the needs of researchers who are engaged in, embarking on or using social research with an international dimension in all sectors (academia, local and central government, government agencies, voluntary and independent organisations) and from different scientific and linguistic cultures.
-One of the outputs from the project was a databank of International Social Research Methods Case Studies, hosted by ReStore, the Sustainable Web Resources Repository, under the auspices of the National Centre for Research Methods at the University of Southampton, available at http://www.restore.ac.uk/ISResMeth/.
-Adapted versions of the international methods case studies are being published as SAGE Cases in Methodology.
-The goal of the collection, shared with the ReStore databank, is to help higher education students gain a better understanding of abstract methodological concepts, and of the realities of research in practice.
+The workshops, which were delivered at venues in the UK and France, were designed to meet the needs of researchers who are engaged in, embarking on or using social research with an international dimension in all sectors (academia, local and central government, government agencies, voluntary and independent organisations) and from different scientific and linguistic cultures.
+One of the outputs from the project was a databank of International Social Research Methods Case Studies, hosted by ReStore, the Sustainable Web Resources Repository, under the auspices of the National Centre for Research Methods at the University of Southampton.
+Adapted versions of the international methods case studies have been published as SAGE Cases in Methodology.
+The goal of the collection, shared with the ReStore databank, is to help higher education students and researchers in other sectors to gain a better understanding of abstract methodological concepts and the realities of research in practice.

-- Hantrais, L., International Comparative Research: theory, methods and practice, Basingstoke and New York: Palgrave Macmillan and St Martin’s Press, 2009 (web companion 2012 http://www.palgrave/research/hantrais, e-book 2013).
+- Hantrais, L., International Comparative Research: theory, methods and practice, Basingstoke and New York: Palgrave Macmillan and St Martin’s Press, 2009.

 - Hantrais, L., Pour une meilleure évaluation de la recherche publique en sciences humaines et sociales, vol. 2, Paris: La Documentation française, 2006.